 Bullying can take on lots of different forms and can happen anywhere.

 But however it might look, it’s always wrong.
-If someone’s behaviour towards you is having an impact on you feeling safe and in control, it is bullying.
+If someone’s behaviour towards you is stopping you from feeling safe and in control, it is bullying.

-However, it’s a good idea to be clear about what that behaviour might look like.
+It’s good to be clear about what that bullying behaviour might look like.

-Below are some examples of bullying behaviour, which can happen face to face or online.
+Here are some examples, which could happen face to face or online:

 There can be many reasons behind why someone bullies someone else.
 It may be because of their attitude towards someone they see as different, or it could be because of their own insecurities.